Skip to main content

 1

-Understand the concept of genetic linkage: Genes that are located close to each other on the same chromosome tend to be inherited together, which is known as genetic linkage.
+Understand the concept of genetic linkage: genes that are located close together on the same chromosome tend to be inherited together because they are less likely to be separated by recombination during meiosis.

 Video duration: